Cascais-Portugal.com

 The powerful lighthouse at the Cabo da Roca

-The Praia da Ursa beach is one of the most beautiful beaches of the Lisbon region
+The Praia da Ursa beach is one of the most beautiful beaches of the Lisbon region, but the path down to it is rough and demanding.

 The beautiful Praia da Duquesa and Praia da Conceição are two linked beaches that form the largest sandy stretch in Cascais, offering a fantastic setting for a beach day.

-This beach boasts golden sands, calm sea waters and a myriad of activities (kayaks, inflatables) along with a wide selection of beach bars and cafes.
-The calm and clean sea waters are perfect for families.
+These beaches boast golden sands, calm sea waters and a myriad of activities (kayaks, inflatables) along with a wide selection of beach bars and cafés.
+The calm, clean sea waters are perfect for families.

 The Praia da Conceição beach

-The result is a masterclass in regional design.
-Moorish-influenced horseshoe arches frame shaded verandas, while terracotta tiles crown the roof.
-Inside, cool cork panelling and 17th-century azulejo tiles create an authentically Mediterranean atmosphere.
-The house's position overlooking a rocky inlet adds to its romantic appeal.
+The result is delightful.
+A moorish-influenced horseshoe arches frame shaded verandas, terracotta tiles crown the roof, and inside you'll find cool cork panelling and 17th-century azulejo tiles throughout.
+The house sits overlooking a rocky inlet, which only adds to its charm.

-The former fort buildings now house the excellent Farol Museu de Santa Marta, dedicated to Portugal's lighthouse heritage.
-Fascinating exhibits showcase magnificent Fresnel lenses and reveal the isolated lives of faroleiros (lighthouse keepers) who once tended these coastal beacons.
-Interactive displays explain the evolution of maritime navigation technology.
+The former fort buildings now house the Farol Museu de Santa Marta, a small museum dedicated to Portugal's lighthouse heritage.
+Inside you'll find beautiful old Fresnel lenses, displays on the solitary lives of the faroleiros (lighthouse keepers) who tended these coastal beacons, and exhibits tracing how maritime navigation technology evolved over the centuries.

-The museum's highlight is climbing the tower itself and rewards visitors with spectacular views over Cascais.
+The highlight is climbing the tower itself, which rewards you with some of the best views over Cascais.

-Praia do Guincho is a vast sandy beach that is exposed to strong prevailing winds and the huge waves of the Atlantic, making it ideal for surfing and kite surfing.
-Guincho beach is surrounded by the dramatic and unspoilt natural scenery of the Serra da Sintra, with its wind-swept hills and lush forests.
+Praia do Guincho is a vast, wild beach exposed to strong prevailing winds and powerful Atlantic waves, making it one of the best spots in the region for surfing and kite surfing.
+The beach is backed by the dramatic unspoilt scenery of the Serra de Sintra, with its wind-swept hills and lush forests.

-There is an 8km cycle path that connects Cascais to the Praia do Guincho.
-The path follows the rugged coastline and passes the Casa da Guia market, the Cabo Raso lighthouse and the Fortaleza do Guincho.
-As there are no hills along the route, hiring some bikes to cycle this path is an enjoyable half-day activity while on holiday to Cascais.
+An 8km cycle path connects Cascais to the Praia do Guincho, following the rugged coastline past the Casa da Guia market, the Cabo Raso lighthouse and the Fortaleza do Guincho.
+The route is flat the entire way, so hiring bikes and cycling out to Guincho makes for a really enjoyable half-day activity.

-The Praia do Guincho with clouds covering the hills of the Serra da Sintra
+The Praia do Guincho with clouds covering the hills of the Serra de Sintra

-Rego fearlessly tackled themes of sexism, abuse, and political oppression.
-Her famous "Abortion Series" from the 1990s, depicting women after illegal procedures, is credited with influencing Portugal's eventual legalisation of abortion in 2007, testament to her art's real-world impact.
-The museum's rotating displays cover her entire career, from early drawings to large-scale pastels and the three-dimensional tableaux she built as models.
+Rego never shied away from difficult subjects.
+She took on sexism, abuse and political oppression throughout her career, and her work had real impact beyond the gallery walls.
+Her "Abortion Series" from the 1990s, depicting women after illegal procedures, is widely credited with helping shift public opinion ahead of Portugal's legalisation of abortion in 2007.
+The museum's rotating displays cover her full career, from early drawings through to large-scale pastels and the three-dimensional tableaux she constructed as models for her paintings.

 The bold design of the Casa das Histórias Paula Rego, with the two towers that represent the National Palace in Sintra